chapel-lang/governance/GOVERNANCE.md

 ---------------

-Generally speaking, decision-making on the Chapel project is done by the technical leadership and committers in this section on a consensus basis, taking the opinions of end-users into account when the decision is likely to affect them.
-Project-wide decisions tend to involve all technical leads and committers, while those that are specific to a given effort can be made by a subteam lead and its members, keeping the tech lead apprised of key decisions.
+Generally speaking, decision-making on the Chapel project is done by the technical leadership and committers on a consensus basis, taking the opinions of end-users into account when the decision is likely to affect them.
+Project-wide decisions tend to involve all technical leads and committers, while those that are specific to a given effort can be made by a subteam lead and its members, keeping the technical lead apprised of key decisions.

 Votes are rarely taken in a binding manner, but are often used to gauge the level of support for an idea or direction.
 In such votes,